SoftUni-Internal/interactive-content/EN/01-Internet-Explained/05-Reliability-And-TCP.md

 - `Packet size` - The expected size of the packets

-- `Packet order` - How packets should be ordered
+- `Packet order` - How packets were originally ordered

 If it finds a **problem** in any of these categories, it **discards** the **packet**.